Savigny-sur-Orge

-Savigny-sur-Orge (/fr/, literally Savigny upon Orge) is a commune in the southern suburbs of Paris, France.
-It is located 19.1 km (11.9 mi) from the center of Paris in the département of Essonne.
+Savigny-sur-Orge (/fr/; 'Savigny-on-Orge') or simply Savigny is a commune in the southern outer suburbs of Paris, France.
+It is located in the Essonne department, 19.1 km (11.9 mi) from the centre of Paris.

-During the 2005 civil unrest in France, Savigny was the first city to implement a curfew.
-It is home to the Jean-Baptiste Corot High School, a twelfth-century château converted into a school and the former property of Marshal Davout.
+It is home to a renowned high school, the Lycée Jean-Baptiste Corot Le Château, comprising a 15th-century château, which was the property of Louis-Nicolas Davout, Duke of Auerstaedt, Prince of Eckmühl, a marshal of France under Napoleon.
+Davout served as mayor, and the city's main square bears his name.

-Inhabitants of Savigny-sur-Orge are known as Saviniens.
-Writer Patrick Erouart-Siad (born 1955 in Savigny) won the 1993 Prix Ève Delacroix of the Académie française.
+Inhabitants of Savigny-sur-Orge are known as Saviniens (masculine) and Saviniennes (feminine) in French.
+Writer Patrick Erouart-Siad (born 1955 in Savigny) won the 1993 Prix Ève Delacroix of the Académie Française.
+During the 2005 civil unrest, Savigny-sur-Orge was the first city to implement a curfew.

-Louis-Nicolas Davout, a military commander under Napoleon, died in Savigny-sur-Orge while serving as mayor, and one of the squares bears his name.
+Toponymy

+The name Savigny derives from the Latin Sabiniacum, meaning the 'estate of Sabinius', a Gallo-Roman landowner.

 History

 The Hôtel de Ville was completed in 1999.

 Sport

 The city hosts a baseball team called The Lions of Savigny-sur-Orge which plays at a national level.